 Wear them while you train to make sure that they don’t rub, chafe, or ride up or down.

-No one wants to run 13.1 miles while pulling up their pants!
+No one wants to run 13.1 miles with unnecessary discomfort they could have avoided!

 3. Vary Your Runs